KnpLabs/rad-resource-resolver/README.md

 ## Configure the exception when the resource is not found

-By default, is the resource is required but null, the componant will throw a 404 exception.
+By default, if the resource is required but null, the component will throw a 404 exception.
 You can customize this behavior by setting the `on-missing` parameter.
 Actually, 404, 401 and 403 are supported.

 ```yaml
     _resources: